cockroachdb/docs/v20.2/create-role.md

 ---

 The `CREATE ROLE` statement creates a new SQL role.
 A role acts as a database user or a group of member roles/users.
-There is no distinct "user" entity in CockroachDB, however, a role with the `LOGIN` option enabled can log in to the database and is often called a user.
+There is no distinct "user" entity in CockroachDB.
+A role with the `LOGIN` option enabled can log in to the database and is often called a user.

 You can [assign privileges](authorization.html#assign-privileges) to the role and [set other roles as members](grant-roles.html) of the role.
 A role's privileges are inherited by its members and any further members of members ([indirect members](authorization.html#indirect-member)).